tkurtbond/tkurtbond.github.io/posts/2003/11/23/2003-11-23.rst

    <http://www.tug.org/TUGboat/Articles/tb13-3/eijkhout.pdf>`__, though
    more complete.

 ..
-[4] Doesn't that mean I'll be using :program:`TeX`, which is rather complicated to install and use?
+[4] Doesn't that mean I'll be using :app:`TeX`, which is rather complicated to install and use?
 Well, yes.
 However, there are easy-to-use distributions of TeX that include ConTeXt for the Unix distributions that I use as well as for MS Windows